 I haven't fired the soda kiln since early summer.
 I still have tons of salt and soda pots that haven't sold.
 I finally put them on "Super Clearance." $5/apiece no matter what the size or original price.
 Some of 'em were probably only worth that from the start.

 Figuring out a price point has been extremely difficult.
 The prices I charge for work at Bear's Mill have always felt too high to me.
 Of course I am paying a consignment fee and have to figure that into it and I don't want to under price 'cos it offends the other potters and cheapens their work.
-By the same token I don't feel like I'm at the same level as some of the other potters so I feel like my prices are set at more than the work is wor
+By the same token I don't feel like I'm at the same level as some of the other potters so I feel like my prices are set at more than the work is worth!

 Then, pricing things here in New Castle has been even harder.
 I've had the prices too high (comparing them to what they sell for at Bear's Mill.)
 There are only a few other potters in the area and their skill levels run the gamut.
 The one thing they all have in common is dirt cheap prices.
-It amazes me that really ta
+It amazes me that really talented potters have their work priced so low, but I guess they can crank them out.
+I understand why some of the less experienced potters charge the prices they do.
+But most of them aren't doing it full-time as a business, so they don't really care if they make money at it.

 So that means I need to get efficient enough that I can crank out enough pots to make it worth my while.
-Like I keep saying, I'm just lucky that I have no education or job skills that would pay much more than
+Like I keep saying, I'm just lucky that I have no education or job skills that would pay much more than min. wage 'cos that's about what I think I'm going to make in this business!!
+Actually, even that goal might be unattainable!!!

 The general public probably can't even tell the difference between the work of the various potters.
 They just look for cheap prices and "purty" colors!!